 1 oz Caster sugar

-1 oz of raising (can use other fruits instead)
+1 oz of raisins (can use other fruits instead)

 1 oz butter or margarine, softened

 1 egg lightly beaten